Here’s a quick way to get a private VPN for yourself, for just $1/month.

-With this method you will get your own personal VPN in just a few minutes.
-I must disclaim that this VPN is not meant to download torrents or do other illegal stuff, this VPN is useful to: connect to the Internet while traveling abroad, in an unprotected Wi-Fi of a coffee shop, to connect through a different country to test geo-localization and similar things for your projects, for multiplayer games, etc.
+In this article I will go step by step on how to get your own personal and private VPN for just $1/month and in just a few minutes.
+It is a great way at connecting to the Internet while traveling abroad, in an unprotected Wi-Fi of a coffee shop, connecting through a different country to test geo-localization, for multiplayer games, etc.

 You may have heard of getting a free personal VPN via Amazon EC2, but it has its caveats: It will only be free for the first 12 months after signing up to AWS and while keeping inside their Free Tier limits, after that it’s $0.007 per hour which is a bit more than $5/month.
 The alternative shown in this article is for just $1.25/month, so let’s continue!

-There’s a few pros and cons on using your own personal VPN compared to a third-party such as NordVPN, ExpressVPN and such:
+There’s a few pros and cons on using your own personal VPN compared to a third-party such as NordVPN, ExpressVPN and such.
+Let’s start with the pros of the $1 VPN:

 Pros: